Havre de Grace Top To-Dos at the Top of the Chesapeake Bay

 Walk this beautiful boardwalk along the banks of the Susquehanna River as it joins the majestic Chesapeake Bay and let the light salt breeze blow your cares away.
 It’s a place of remarkable beauty and serenity, and an easy stroll to amazing seafood dining and destination shopping.

 Enjoy a fun weekend on the beautiful Havre de Grace waterfront with steel drum music, food trucks, vendors and a beer garden while watching the Lighted Boat Parade.
 Lighted Boats will parade along the shoreline from the Amtrak Bridge to the Concord Point Lighthouse.
 A special aerial high-wire thrill show, the Pirates of the Colombian Caribbean, will perform.

 Any tour of Chesapeake Lighthouses means making the trip to beautiful Concord Point Lighthouse.
 Located at the top of the Chesapeake, this iconic light has guided travelers since 1827.
 A frequent backdrop for weddings and other events because of its remarkable beauty, Concord Point is also home to the Keeper’s House Museum, shining a light on the lives of 19th-century lighthouse keepers.

 Nestled into Havre de Grace’s five-mile historic district, the waterfront downtown makes for a perfect day of antiquing.
-Visit the truly unique Bohoukas Antique Mall and Beer MuZeum, the historic Seneca Cannery Antiques, great art spots like Dark Sea Glass and Arts By the Bay Gallery and so many more, so close together.
+Visit the truly unique Bohoukas Antique Mall and Beer MuZeum, the historic Seneca Cannery Antiques, great art spots like JoRetro and Arts By the Bay Gallery and so many more, so close together.
 You simply won’t want to stop shopping, well, until you smell all of that amazing local seafood.
 But after dinner, more shopping!